k-lan/Database-Management-Systems/Storage_Buffer_Manager/README.md

 ## Files

+- **main.cpp**: The file containing the main function.
-- **main.cpp**: The main implementation file containing the Record, Page, and StorageBufferManager classes and the main function.
+- **classes.h**: The main implementation file containing the Record, Page, and StorageBufferManager classes.

 ## Classes